Teaching Research Skills to Student Pharmacists in One Semester: An Applied Research Elective.

 Conclusions.
 Within one semester, student pharmacists with no or little research experience completed original research projects that contributed to pharmacy practice knowledge.
 They felt highly confident doing research-related tasks, and successfully disseminated their studies beyond the classroom.

-Perez Rivera, Alexandra; Rabionet, Silvia; and Bleidt, Barry A., "Teaching Research Skills to Student Pharmacists in One Semester: An Applied Research Elective" (2017).
-Faculty Articles.
-152.
+Perez Rivera, Alexandra; Rabionet, Silvia; and Bleidt, Barry, "Teaching Research Skills to Student Pharmacists in One Semester: An Applied Research Elective."
+(2017).
+HPD Articles.
+395.